I planted sunflowers at the edge of our property where they'd get plenty of sun. Despite the drought this year, they're doing pretty good.

 Currently Squeak is the sweetest rooster to grace the earth.
 He follows me around like a lost puppy, making constant chittering noises.
 He sounds like a senile old man muttering to himself.
 And it's just non-stop.
 I will be devastated if he turns mean like Ding Dong, but I know that's a possibility.

-("Biddy Boop" and ""Zoe") look like full-blooded Welsummers.
+Of the 5 pullets hatched this spring, 2 ("Biddy Boop" and ""Zoe") look like full-blooded Welsummers.
 Three ("Meep", "Guinevere" and "Smidgen the Pigeon") look like full-blooded Ameraucanas.
 I will know for sure when they begin to lay eggs; egg color will be the deciding factor.
 I'm really, really hoping for some Welsummer/Ameraucana crosses, as their eggs should be a wonderful dark olive color.

 So, with the 6 new additions to my little flock, I've now got a grand total of 33 chickens; 30 hens and 3 roosters.
 I've got all the new hens (pullets) integrated in with the rest of the girls.
 Squeak and the lame Venus still have free range of the yard.
 I worry that if I put Venus in with the rest of the flock that they'll pick on her.
 And Squeak, well, the other 2 roosters are very, very jealous.
 Someday soon though, I'd love to get all the chickens under one roof.
 Life would be so much easier.